reichlab/docs.zoltardata/docs/ForecastVersions.md

 # Duplicate data

 When Zoltar loads a forecast's prediction elements, it skips those that are identical to any in previous versions.
-This saves on storage space, and is transparent to users.
+This saves on storage space, and is transparent to users (downloading forecast data via queries or single forecasts will reassemble the original data).